 Located about 60 minutes by train northwest of central Tokyo is the city of Kawagoe in Saitama Prefecture.
 Because of its location in the Greater Tokyo area, it’s mainly considered just another “bedtown”; Japanese borrowed English slang for a bedroom community.
 But its current day suburban moniker can be easily peeled away to show Kawagoe’s long rich history that lies in its origins.
+In the center of Kawagoe you will find a well-preserved collection of century-old warehouses still used as stores, workshops and homes, that immediately bring up thoughts of “the way things used to be;” specifically the way they were during the early Showa period and even sometimes a bit earlier.
 You only have to wander over to the historical districts north of Hon-Kawagoe station and find not only one of the last collection of historically preserved buildings in the Metropolis but also many museums and shops dedicated to the task of showing off old Japanese traditions and life.

 In order to learn more about the area, head over to the Kawagoe City Museum and gain an overview of how a samurai saddled with the burdensome sparsely inhabited lands was able to bootstrap the area into prosperity by turning it into a silk weaving boomtown.
 The journey doesn’t begin there though as there is a large collection stemming back from the Yayoi and Kofun periods in early Japanese history.
 You’ll also learn how people were able to rebuild the town after an enormous blaze burnt down almost every building standing in the then small village.
 There are English speaking volunteers available to help explain the finer points if needed.